 Crowd-sourcing from frontline experts to improve corporate content in real-time

-With sales outpacing headcount, high value accounts weren’t getting the level of care and attention they needed.
+With sales outpacing headcount, high-value accounts weren’t getting the level of care and attention they needed.
 As the sales leader at a startup, Chris couldn’t afford to spend a single penny on wasted training efforts to ramp new staff.
-To scale his high calibre team, Chris knew that every rep must be able to work 75 demanding enterprise opps at a time.
+To scale his high caliber team, Chris knew that every rep must be able to work 75 demanding enterprise opportunities at a time.